How to Subscribe to RSS Feeds in Safari (Updated)

 How to lose it

-You may need to enable or disable sites, or some of your social networks, which you can also subscribe to in the sidebar.
+You may have needed to enable or disable sites, or some of your social networks, which you can also subscribe to in the sidebar.
 To do so just tap the Subscriptions button at the bottom of the sidebar.

 - You will be taken to a new window that shows all the social media accounts you subscribe to using Safari.
 It also shows all your currently active feeds.
 To disable a feed just tap the X beside its name.